Entrance Requirements

 No units are granted for health and activity courses such as physical education, driver education, or vocational courses.
 A maximum of one unit of computer science may be counted toward the 18 units.

-Homeschooled applicants are required to submit additional curricular information, by completing the Homeschool Information Form.
+Homeschooled applicants are encouraged to submit additional curricular information, by completing the Homeschool Information Form.

 Students who are in an accelerated program in high school and who can complete all requirements for a diploma and Wheaton entrance requirements in three years may be considered for admission.
 They must satisfy all Wheaton's requirements for admission, including the 18 units of coursework and assurance that a diploma will be granted before enrollment at Wheaton.
 They must also demonstrate exceptional academic ability as evidenced by grades and display sufficient maturity to perform at the college level.
 An interview may be required.